White House Office of Public Liaison

-The White House Office of Public Engagement is a unit of the White House Office within the Executive Office of the President of the United States.
-Under the administration of President Barack Obama, it was called the White House Office of Public Engagement and Intergovernmental Affairs.
-President Donald Trump restored the prior name of the White House Office of Public Liaison and separated the White House Office of Intergovernmental Affairs.
-President Joe Biden changed the name to the White House Office of Public Engagement but retained Trump's separate Intergovernmental Affairs Office in his administration.
+The White House Office of Public Liaison (OPL) is a unit of the White House Office within the Executive Office of the President of the United States.
+Under President Barack Obama, it was renamed to the Office of Public Engagement and Intergovernmental Affairs (OPE-IGA).
+President Donald Trump restored the prior name of the Office of Public Liaison (OPL) and re-separated the Office of Intergovernmental Affairs.
+President Joe Biden changed the name to Office of Public Engagement (OPE) with a separate IGA office, which was once again reverted in Trump's second term.

-The current director of public engagement is former mayor of Atlanta, Keisha Lance Bottoms, who assumed office in June 2022.
-On February 27, 2023, it was announced that Bottoms would be replaced by Stephen K. Benjamin in April 2023.